-9.2 The council is committed to delivering excellence in development quality.
-It expects all new development to embrace the principles of sustainable design, positively respond to the character and setting, as well as avoiding harmful impacts to the amenity of neighbouring buildings, local character and heritage assets.

-- 9.3 Good design is crucial to achieving attractive and durable places to live.
+- 9.2 The council is committed to delivering excellence in development quality.
+It expects all new development to embrace the principles of sustainable design, positively respond to the character and setting, as well as avoiding harmful and/or cumulative impacts to the amenity of neighbouring buildings, local character and heritage assets. - 9.3 Good design is crucial to achieving attractive and durable places to live.
 This Plan therefore encourages high quality design and development in terms of new buildings and spaces and their setting in the built and rural landscape.
-This policy sets out the design principles that should be applied across the city to all forms and scales of development. - 9.4 New residential development needs to ensure that homes are built with enough indoor and outdoor space to meet the needs of the intended residents.
-This will be achieved through new housing meeting nationally described space standards as a minimum. - 9.5 Masterplans or development frameworks should be prepared for large scale development, in particular those which will be phased.
+This policy sets out the design principles that should be applied across the city to all forms and scales of development.

+- 9.4 New residential development needs to ensure that homes are built with enough indoor and outdoor space to meet the needs of the intended residents.
+This will be achieved through new housing meeting nationally described space standards as a minimum.
+To allow for a period of transition, these standards will be introduced one year from the date of adoption of this plan. - 9.5 Masterplans or development frameworks should be prepared for large scale development, in particular those which will be phased.
 This will ensure that development creates high quality sustainable places based on sound urban design principles.
 Design codes should also be prepared for large-scale, phased development and accompany outline planning applications.
 The code should set out mandatory and non-mandatory aspects of design and include regulatory plans.
-The need for design codes should be identified at the pre-application stage of development.
+The need for design codes should be identified at the preapplication stage of development.
 Development should take into consideration SPDs on design and will be a material consideration in the determination of planning applications for relevant proposals.

-BH2 Sustainable design and construction
+BH2 Sustainable Design and Construction